Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The application and forgiveness process are a little different for these borrowers.

 You can qualify for a Paycheck Protection Program (PPP) loan if you're self-employed.
 But this coronavirus loan program works differently if you work for yourself.
-Applications opened later, and the requirements are slightly different.
+Applications opened later, and the requirements aren't exactly the same.
 And you won't be able to use the same formulas as other businesses to calculate your loan amount or forgiveness.

 These rules are subject to change — the SBA has already made several modifications to this program.
 If the government passes a new stimulus bill, there may be more changes to how PPP loans work for self-employed borrowers.